rlugojr/linkurious-enterprise-manual/Searching/Multiple Properties.md

 You are looking for a specific node or edge and the search bar gives you too many results?
 The text you are searching is too common.
 You may want to narrow you search by searching on multiple properties.

-Only searching a startup that has the text "facebook" on any of his properties gives us too any results.
+Only searching a startup that has the text ```facebook``` on any of his properties gives us too any results.

 ![too many facebook results](https://github.com/Linkurious/linkurious-enterprise-manual/blob/master/screenshots/XXX.png)